 When it comes to the notion of healthy chocolate, the truth is mostly held in the darker stuff.
 This is because what’s healthy is not the chocolate its self, but the flavonoids found in the cocoa beans.

-Rather than asking: is chocolate good for you…You should be asking: What type of chocolate is good for you.
+Rather than asking: is chocolate good for you…You should be asking: What type is good for you.

 The problem with lighter chocolates, such as milk chocolate, is the number of flavonoids.
 Milk chocolate has these healthy flavonoids, but a pretty small amount.
-Milk chocolate also contains a lot of sugar, fats, and calories.
+It also contains a lot of sugar, fats, and calories.

 In order to take in a significant amount of healthy flavonoids, you would need to eat A LOT of milk chocolate which would come with a lot of unhealthy sugar and calories.
 White chocolate is even worse as it contains the most sugar and actually no flavonoids at all.

-Dark chocolate, on the other hand, contains a high amount of flavonoids and less sugar than most types of chocolate.
+Dark chocolate, on the other hand, contains a high amount of flavonoids and less sugar than most types.
 This means you can consume a beneficial amount of nutrients without having to consume an unhealthy amount of calories.
-So what can these “chocolate” flavonoids do for you?
+So what can these flavonoids do for you?